Olicamp Hard Anodized XTS Aluminum Pot with Heat Exchanger Review

-The top lid on the Olicamp is made of a soft plastic.
+The top lid on the Olicamp is made of soft plastic.
 I wish it was metal because it would stay cleaner and not get nicked up.
 It also does not stay on the pot when packed so I use a few rubber bands to keep the pot and its canister/stove contents secure inside.
 The lid has a small vent cut into it (not shown) that helps vent steam and prevent boil overs.
 That’s a nice touch.

 Weight-wise, the Olicamp aluminum pot weighs in at 7.7 ounces.
 That’s about 3 ounces more than the titanium pot I have been using, so it is a heavier option for short trips where you are unlikely to make up the difference in fuel savings.
-On longer trips lasting a week or more however, you should be able to make up the weight difference on the basis of more fuel efficiency or go for a longer period of time on one 250g fuel canister without a resupply.
+On longer trips lasting a week or more, however, you should be able to make up the weight difference on the basis of more fuel efficiency or go for a longer period of time on one 250g fuel canister without a resupply.

-This latter scenario is important to me, since I take 1-2 week backpacking trips at least once a year and would rather use an isobutane gas canister than an alcohol stove, despite the fact that denatured alcohol fuel is far easier to come by in small towns and abroad.
+This latter scenario is important to me since I take 1-2 week backpacking trips at least once a year and would rather use an isobutane gas canister than an alcohol stove, despite the fact that denatured alcohol fuel is far easier to come by in small towns and abroad.
 I like fast hot water.

-Looking ahead, I plan on backpacking across Scotland again next year, a 2 week trip, and plan on using my new Olicamp Aluminum pot on that trip with a single 250g gas canister for the entire 200 mile hike.
+Looking ahead, I plan on backpacking across Scotland again next year, a 2-week trip, and plan on using my new Olicamp Aluminum pot on that trip with a single 250g gas canister for the entire 200 mile hike.
 I expect my friend Martin will do the same since he insisted that I order the same pot for him from Amazon before returning to the UK!
 He plans on dumping his Jetboil so he can cook in this pot and not just boil water.

 Poor Choice for Alcohol Stove Cooking

 The Olicamp XTS pot is not a good choice if you use an alcohol stove because flames jetting up the side of the pot will burn and melt the plastic lid and handle insulation and because the heat exchanger has a tendency to smother the fire, limiting the amount of oxygen available to it.
-If you still insist on using an alcohol stove, the best ones to use with this pot are stoves that have a built-in stand, like the Brasslite Turbo, which ensure that the stove gets a proper amount of oxygen.
+If you still insist on using an alcohol stove, the best ones to use with this pot are stoves that have a built-in stand, like the Brasslite Turbo, which ensures that the stove gets a proper amount of oxygen.

 Most Popular Searches